To form an LLC, you file articles of organization (or similar document) with the state business filing office—typically, the Secretary of State.

 This name is referred to as an assumed name, fictitious name, or dba, which stands for “doing business as.”

-- In order to operate under a different name than your LLC’s legal name, you have to file a fictitious business name or “dba” application.
-In some states, you can file the application with the Secretary of State or similar official and it applies state-wide.
+In some states, you can file the application with the Secretary of State or a similar official and it applies state-wide.
 In other states, fictitious business name applications are filed at the local level—in the county or city where you have a business location.

-- You may have to file more than one application if you do business in more than one county.
+You may have to file more than one application if you do business in more than one county.
 To find out what you need to do, check your state Secretary of State’s website and the website of the county where your office is located.

-- Before you file your fictitious business name application, you should also check fictitious name records to be absolutely sure that the name you wish to use isn’t already taken by another business.
+Before you file your fictitious business name application, you should also check fictitious name records to be absolutely sure that the name you wish to use isn’t already taken by another business.
 In states with a state-wide dba application, you can check the registry maintained by the Secretary of State.
-In states with local filing, you’ll have to check your county’s records.
-For additional information, check your county’s website for details.

 Maintaining Your LLC Doesn’t Have to Be Complicated